mkholt/quartet-distance/README.md

 ## References

-This implementation is based on the algorithm described in:
+This implementation is based on and extends the algorithms described in:

-- Soda et al. (2013) - Efficient algorithms for computing triplet and quartet distances
+- **Brodal, G. S., Fagerberg, R., Mailund, M., Pedersen, C. N. S., and Sand, A.** (2013).
+"Efficient algorithms for computing the triplet and quartet distance between trees of arbitrary degree."
+In SODA, pages 1814–1832.
+SIAM.

-It was developed as part of the thesis work for:
+The implementation was developed as part of the master's thesis:

-- Johansen and Holt (2013) - Computing Triplet and Quartet Distances (see [thesis.pdf](thesis.pdf))
+- **Johansen, J. and Holt, M. K.** (2013).
+"Computing Triplet and Quartet Distances."
+Master's Thesis, Computer Science, Aarhus University.
+Advisor: Gerth Stølting Brodal.

+This simplified branch presents the core thesis algorithms in a streamlined interface while maintaining the key theoretical and practical improvements developed in the original research.
+The complete thesis document is available as [thesis.pdf](thesis.pdf) in this repository.